Rene Carpenter: Early life and education

 Carpenter was born in Clinton, Iowa, on April 12, 1928.
-Her mother, Olive (Olson) Mason, became one of the first female clerks at the station in Clinton, Iowa, for the Chicago and North Western Railroad.
-Her husband, Melville Francis Mason, had been a brakeman for Chicago and Northwestern but became unemployed during the Great Depression.
+Her mother, Olive (Olson) Mason, became one of the first female clerks at the station in Clinton, Iowa, for the Chicago and North Western Railway.
+Her husband (and Carpenter's father), Melville Francis Mason, had been a brakeman for Chicago and Northwestern but became unemployed during the Great Depression.
 They divorced in 1930, when Carpenter was two years old.
-Her mother would go on to marry Lyle S. Price in 1935.
+Her mother married Lyle S. Price in 1935.
 He adopted Rene, and she took the Price surname as her own, becoming Rene Louise Price.
-The Price family moved to Boulder, Colorado, in 1941, and Rene was educated in the Boulder public schools.
+The Price family moved to Boulder, Colorado, in 1941, and Price was educated in the Boulder public schools.

-Rene Price attended Boulder High School, writing for the school newspaper The Daily Owl, and graduated in 1946.
+Price attended Boulder High School, writing for the school newspaper The Daily Owl, and graduated in 1946.
 She went on to study history at the University of Colorado, but dropped her studies when she married in the fall of 1948.